 Civil Liberties Minute:

-US citizens: call on Congress to reject the sneaky Republican attack on network neutrality.
+US citizens: call on Congress to protect the Endangered Species Act.

-US citizens: call on Congress to restore the Voting Rights Act.
+US citizens: call on Congress to pass the Consumer Reporting Fairness Act.

 Here are some quotations that I particularly like.